Hoftun/app25/README.md

 bash
 Copy
 npm start
-Now you can access the Pomodoro Timer at http://localhost:8000!
+Now you can access the Pomodoro Timer at http://localhost:8000! ```

+- Ingrid